Your free business.com+ membership unlocks exclusive tech deals and advisor support

 A growing company faces rising costs and cash flow pressures.
 As a result, senior management can become overly focused on revenue generation and forget the customer.

 A singular drive to make money means you may not be as proactive in collecting customer opinions and insights.
-And if your workers feel pressured and are too focused on results, they may lose empathy for their customers, thus fostering disconnection and diminishing loyalty and brand affection.
-Customers who don’t feel heard will start looking elsewhere.
+When workers feel pressured and overly focused on results, they can lose empathy for the people they serve — fostering disconnection and eroding both loyalty and customer trust.
+Customers who don’t feel heard will start looking elsewhere, and in a competitive market, that’s a risk no growing business can afford.

 How to stay focused on your customers